Prasad502/Rock_Paper_Scissor_Lizard_Spock/README.md

 "ROCK-PAPER-SCISSOR-LIZARD-SPOCK" is an alternate to the traditional game adding two more components to the game other than the traditional ROCK, PAPER, SCISSOR.
 The additional components being the "SPOCK" and "LIZARD".

+## How to Run The Game :

+This is a desktop application, Therefore please run the Main.py file to start the game.

+    python Main.py

 ## Rules to Play the Game :

 Scissor beats Paper <br>